 Like Mason, about 30% of patients surveyed from North Carolina with rheumatoid arthritis have tried supplements, according to a study in Preventing Chronic Disease.
 “And use is increasing,” says study co-author Leigh Callahan, PhD, associate professor of medicine, orthopaedics and social medicine at the Thurston Arthritis Research Center at the University of North Carolina at Chapel Hill.

 So what are the best herbs and supplements for RA?
 And, are they safe?
 Here's what you need to know.

 First, know that herbs and supplements haven't been studied in the same way that prescription medicines for RA have.
 “There’s a tremendous disconnect between their widespread usage and people’s belief in their efficacy compared to what we’ve actually proven scientifically,” says Chaim Putterman, MD, chief of rheumatology at Montefiore Medical Center and Albert Einstein College of Medicine.

 That is changing as the National Institutes of Health has a well-established center dedicated to studying complementary and alternative medicine.
-In the meantime, experts say that although some herbs and supplements may help relieve inflammation, don’t count on them to cure rheumatoid arthritis.
-“At best, they’re adjunctive therapies,” says William St. Clair, interim chief of the division of rheumatology at Duke University Medical Center.
-“It’s not a good reason to throw out their disease-modifying anti-rheumatic drugs.”
+In the meantime, experts say that although some herbs and supplements may help relieve inflammation, they're best used in combination with RA medicines.
+“It’s not a good reason to throw out their disease-modifying anti-rheumatic drugs," says William St. Clair, interim chief of the division of rheumatology at Duke University Medical Center.”

 Always talk to your doctor first, because herbs and supplements may interfere with other medicines you are taking.
 Remember, too, that since they are not regulated in the same way that drugs are, you cannot always be sure what you are buying, says St. Clair.